McFateM/manage-digital-ingest-flet-oo/_data/home.md

 ## Features of this app include:

   - a processing mode selector: `Alma` or `CollectionBuilder`,
-  - an `Azure Blob Storage` selector,
   - object file selection via...
     - a system file picker pop-up, or
-    - ability to read a list of digital object filenames from a Google Sheet or CSV file,
+    - ability to read a list of digital object filenames from a `Google Sheet` or `CSV` file,
       - coupled with a "fuzzy" network file search utility, and
-      - automatic update of Google Sheet or CSV with revised file names and paths,
+      - automatic update of `Google Sheet` or `CSV` with revised file names and paths,
-  - an optional derivative (thumbnails, small images, etc.) creation utility, and
+  - an optional derivative (thumbnails, small images, etc.) creation utility,
+  - an `Azure Blob Storage` output selector for digital objects and derivatives, and
-  - automatic naming and transport of files to Azure storage.
+  - automatic naming and transport of files to `Azure` storage.